-How to get an LLC business credit card
+How to get a business credit card

-- Find the right business credit card for your LLC
+- Find the right business credit card.

-- Apply and wait to hear a decision
+- Apply and wait to hear a decision.

 Pro tip: How to start building business credit

 Look for vendors who will start a credit profile for your business and report your payment activity to business credit bureaus.
 Three to five vendors is a good number to start with.
-If you consistently make your payments in-full and on time, you’ll soon have positive business credit.
+If you consistently make your payments in full and on time, you’ll soon have positive business credit.

-Find the right business credit card for your LLC
+3. Find the right business credit card.

 Compare business credit cards

-Apply and wait to hear a decision
+4. Apply and wait for a decision.

-- Your LLC’s mailing address and phone number
+- Mailing address and phone number.

-- Information about you, the authorizing officer.
+You’ll also need to provide information about you, the authorizing officer.
 This may include your name, address, date of birth, annual income, contact details, mother’s maiden name and Social Security number.

 Simply fill out the credit card application, sign a personal guarantee and submit the application.